sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/connectivity/index.md

 ### Throttle
 Throttle uses *tc* on Linux and *pfctl* on Mac to change the connectivity.
 Throttle will need sudo rights for the user running sitespeed.io to work.

-To use throttle, use set the connectivity engine by *--connectivity.engine throttle*.
+To use throttle, use set the connectivity engine by <code>--connectivity.engine throttle</code>.

 ~~~bash
 browsertime --connectivity.engine throttle -c cable https://www.sitespeed.io/